wasianpower/CCGenerator/README.md

 9. Now we take our sets left over from step 7 and turn them into polynomials.
 For each member of a set, k, turn it into *(x-b^k)*, then multiply each member of the set.
 For example, {1,4,5} becomes *(x-b^1)(x-b^4)(x-b^5)*.

 10. Now you have a set of polynomials, each of which generate a constacyclic code.
 Note that it is still possible that some of them produce equivalent codes.
 However, it's guaranteed that any codes eliminated in step 7 were equivalent to one that you generated.

-That's all from me.
-Next you will hear from